-4. Reduction of work to eight hours a day.

-5. Increase of wages.
+4. Reduction of work to sight hours a day. in . this one in FOID AWAY 5.
+Increase of wages.

 THE employers rejected the demands and caused further numerous strike leaders to be arrested.
 Two workers were shot by the police.